Deaths of racing friends had 'huge impact' on Herbertson

 Herbertson first took part in the North West 200 in 2017 and returns this year to compete on a Superstock Honda supplied by Wilson Craig Racing, after mechanical problems with his original BMW entry almost led to his withdrawal.

-"My first impression was that it was mind blowingly quick.
+"My first impression was that it was mind-blowingly quick.
 When you have five riders bunched together and we're doing 200mph it's phenomenal.

-"Three days ago I revoked my entry for this year but within a couple of hours Darren Gilpin [of Wilson Craig Racing] was on the phone to say, 'we have a bike here for you, let's get you on it'.
+"Three days ago I revoked my entry for this year but within a couple of hours Darren Gilpin [of Wilson Craig Racing] was on the phone to say, 'We have a bike here for you, let's get you on it'.
 It started from there."